Why is this medication prescribed?

 Quinupristin and dalfopristin injection may cause other side effects.
 Call your doctor if you have any unusual problems while receiving this medication.

 If you experience a serious side effect, you or your doctor may send a report to the Food and Drug Administration's (FDA) MedWatch Adverse Event Reporting program online (http://www.fda.gov/Safety/MedWatch) or by phone (1-800-332-1088).

+Your healthcare provider will tell you how to store your medication.
 Store your medication only as directed.
-Make sure you understand what you need to store your medication properly.
+Make sure you understand how to store your medication properly.

 In case of emergency/overdose